ros2/ros2_documentation/source/Installation/Alternatives/macOS-Development-Setup.rst

 Get ROS 2 code
 ^^^^^^^^^^^^^^

-Create a workspace and clone all repos:
+Create a workspace and clone all repos (cloning the eact release version tag is required for patches):

 .. code-block:: bash